ActiveCampaign/postmark.js/README.md

 });
 ```

-### Sending Batch Messages
+### Sending a Batch of Messages

 The Postmark API provides functionality for sending batches of emails with a single command, rather than issuing separate API calls for each message.
-You can access this feature by using `postmark.batch()`, which behaves similarly to `postmark.send()` except that the first parameter is an array of messages formatted as above.
+You may access this feature by calling `Client.sendEmailBatch(...)`, which behaves similarly to `postmark.sendEmail(...)` except that the first parameter is an array of messages formatted in the same manner as outlined above:

 For example: